-Here’s the kicker.
-The absolute best time to visit the Amalfi Coast weather-wise is definitely the summer months (July and August).
-The water is the perfect temperature for swimming and sunny days definitely outnumber the rainy ones, but holy crowds!
-The beaches along the Amalfi Coast aren’t especially long or wide, so it can get a little cramped during high season.
-If you’re wanting a quieter, more peaceful experience then I’d recommend going in either of the shoulder seasons.
-May and June are perfect if you’re wanting to see the Amalfi Coast in bloom and September will be your best bet if you still want swimming weather, but fewer crowds.
-And bonus, both of these options also mean lower prices for accommodations!
+If you’re wanting a quieter, more peaceful experience then I recommend going in either of the shoulder seasons.
+May and June are perfect if you want to see the Amalfi Coast in bloom, and September will be your best bet if you still want swimming weather, but fewer crowds.
+And bonus, both of these options also mean lower prices for accommodations.

 But honestly, regardless of what time of year it is, if you’ve got the opportunity to go, then I say go!
 The Amalfi Coast will be gorgeous no matter the weather and memorable regardless of how many other people you’re sharing the beach with!

 Did you enjoy this article or find it helpful?
 Save it for later on Pinterest!